jordandivyansh/quoteGenerator/readme.md

 - Completely optimised so that minimal resources(network and storage) will be used.
 - Quotes are fetched with the help of Forismatic API

-Make sure ton gain temporary access from CORS. // **Issue solved using Heroku Now**
+Make sure to gain temporary access from CORS. // **Issue solved using Heroku Now**